Komodo/komodo-website/src/pages/blog/2015-02/join-the-komodo-team.html.md

 <img src="/images/blog/2015-02/komodo-code-waterwark.png">

-Your role with be making cool and exciting product features, you'll get to test your metal against the Mozilla platform, support and use multiple programming languages (like HTML, JavaScript, PHP, Go, Python, ...), research development technology and assist in the planning of an awesome product that's used by
+Your role will be making cool and exciting product features, you'll get to test your metal against the Mozilla platform, support and use multiple programming languages (like HTML, JavaScript, PHP, Go, Python, ...), research development technology and assist in the planning of an awesome product that's used by